-SWIFT may process personal data (as defined in the SWIFT Personal Data Protection Policy) collected:
+SWIFT processes personal data (as defined in the SWIFT Personal Data Protection Policy) collected:

-- a) by SWIFT for purposes relating to the provision of SWIFT services and products, including SWIFT's Qualified Certificates offering, or relating to SWIFT governance (for example, contact details of or secrets used to authenticate employees, security officers, or other representatives of a Subscriber or Relying Party) - b) by a Subscriber or Relying Party and supplied to SWIFT as part of the Subscriber's or Relying Party's use of SWIFT's Qualified Certificates offering (for example, personal data contained in Certificates that the Subscriber requests SWIFT to issue).
+- a) by SWIFT for purposes relating to the provision of SWIFT services and products, including SWIFT's Qualified Certificates for Electronic Seals offering, or relating to SWIFT governance or other purposes set out in the SWIFT Personal Data Protection Policy (for example, contact details of or secrets used to authenticate employees, security officers, or other representatives of a Subscriber or Relying Party) - b) by a Subscriber or Relying Party and supplied to SWIFT as part of the Subscriber's or Relying Party's use of SWIFT's Qualified Certificates for Electronic Seals offering (for example, personal data contained in certificates that the Subscriber requested SWIFT to issue).

-The rights and obligations of all parties concerned in each case are set out in the SWIFT Personal Data Protection Policy in effect from time to time as published on www.swift.com.
+The rights and obligations of the parties in each case are set out in the SWIFT Personal Data Protection Policy in effect from time to time as published on www.swift.com, such as any notification obligation SWIFT may have in case of unauthorised disclosure of personal data supplied by the Subscriber or Relying Party.

-For more information, see clause 10 of the SWIFT Qualified Certificates Terms and Conditions.
+For more information, see clause 10 of the SWIFT Qualified Certificates for Electronic Seals - Terms and Conditions.